List of characters in the Breaking Bad franchise: Hector Salamanca

 Hector is the boss of the Salamanca family at the start of Better Call Saul.
 After Mike Ehrmantraut and Nacho Varga arrange for Tuco's imprisonment by provoking him into attacking Mike, Hector offers Mike $5,000 to reduce Tuco's sentence by claiming the gun Tuco was carrying was Mike's.
-Hector makes repeated attempts to intimidate Mike into accepting, and Mike eventually accepts $50,000.
+Hector tries to intimidate Mike into accepting, and Mike eventually accepts $50,000.
 Mike is concerned about Hector's threats to Stacey and Kaylee and retaliates by attacking a truck transporting Hector's drug cash.
 Hector kills a witness who stopped to aid the driver, Ximenez, and later has Leonel and Marco bury the witness in the desert.
 While Hector and the Cousins are preparing to kill Ximenez, Mike attempts to shoot Hector with a sniper rifle, but is stopped by someone unseen, who sets off his car horn and leaves a note warning him not to do it.
-Mike later learns it was Gus who tracked his location and warned him against killing Hector; Gus intends to be the agent of Hector's demise, and believes the time is not yet right.

-In season 3, Mike and Gus' machinations force Hector to find a new way to ship his product from Mexico and he decides to use the upholstery store owned by Nacho's father Manuel.
-In response, Nacho attempts to induce a heart attack by switching out Hector's heart medication in capsules for crushed ibuprofen.
-Hector has a stroke while meeting with Gus and Juan Bolsa, but Gus saves him with CPR.
-Hector is comatose and Gus arranges for a specialist from Johns Hopkins to oversee his care.
+In season 3, Mike learns it was Gus who tracked his location and warned him against killing Hector; Gus intends to be the agent of Hector's demise when the time is right.
+Mike's and Gus's machinations force Hector to find a new way to ship his product from Mexico and he decides to use the upholstery store owned by Nacho's father Manuel.
+Nacho tries to induce a heart attack by switching Hector's heart medication capsules for fakes containing ibuprofen.
+Hector has a stroke while meeting with Gus and Juan Bolsa but Gus saves him with CPR.

+In season 4, Hector is comatose and Gus arranges for a specialist from Johns Hopkins to oversee his care.
 Over the next few months, her therapy restores Hector's mental faculties, but he is unable to speak and is immobile except for his right index finger.
-Gus has the specialist discontinue treatment, effectively trapping Hector's sound mind in his unhealed body.
-Hector is reliant on a wheelchair for the rest of his life.

-In seasons 4 and 5, Lalo Salamanca comes to Albuquerque to oversee the Salamanca drug interests.
+Gus has the specialist discontinue treatment, trapping Hector's sound mind in his unhealed body, and Hector relies on a wheelchair for the rest of his life.
+Lalo Salamanca comes to Albuquerque to oversee the Salamanca drug interests.
 He visits Hector, now residing at the Casa Tranquila nursing home, and gives him the front desk call bell Lalo saved as a souvenir after Hector killed a hotelier and burned down the building.
 Hector is able to communicate by ringing the bell, which is tied to his wheelchair.

-He confirms to Lalo that Gus is protected by the Cartel and enjoys the trust of Don Eladio, and Lalo realizes he will have to tread carefully if he opposes Gus.
+In season 5, Hector confirms to Lalo that Gus is protected by the cartel and enjoys the trust of Don Eladio, and Lalo realizes he will have to tread carefully if he opposes Gus.